-One important estate planning document is a durable power of attorney.
-This document gives another individual the authority to make financial and legal decisions for you if you become incapacitated and cannot make decisions for yourself.
+In Oregon, your POA document gives another individual the authority to make financial and legal decisions for you if you become incapacitated and cannot make decisions for yourself.
 This document is “durable” because the authority persists even after your mental incapacitation.

 If your power of attorney passes away, you want to designate someone new as soon as possible.
 While you may be dealing with grief, you do not want to risk illness or injury without a valid power of attorney.

-Your relationship changes – Sometimes, you may simply see another side of someone that causes you to rethink your decision.
+Sometimes, you may simply see another side of someone that causes you to rethink your decision.
 Maybe a sibling begins making irresponsible decisions, or you and a close friend grow apart.
 Your reasons for changing your power of attorney can be highly personal.